artefactual/archivematica-devtools/README.md

 * Brown: Magic Links
   * Source: `MicroServiceChainLinks.pk` where taskType is 'goto magic link' (`6fe259c2-459d-4d4b-81a4-1b9daf7ee2e9`)
   * Destination: `Transfer.magicLink`.
 This is set by the most recent 'assign magic link' (`3590f73d-5eb0-44a0-91a6-5b2db6655889`)

+### rebuild-elasticsearch-aip-index-from-files

+rebuild-elasticsearch-aip-index-from-files will recreate the ElasticSearch index from AIPs stored on disk.
+This is useful if the ElasticSearch index has been deleted or damaged, but you still have access to the AIPs in a local filesystem.
+This is not intended for AIPs not stored in a local filesystem, for example Duracloud.

+This must be run on the same system that Archivematica is installed on, since it uses code from the Archivematica codebase.

+The one required parameter is the path to the directory where the AIPs are stored.
+In a default Archivematica installation, this is `/var/archivematica/sharedDirectory/www/AIPsStore/`

+An optional parameter `-u` or `--uuid` may be passed to only reindex the AIP that has the matching UUID.

+`--delete` will delete any data found in ElasticSearch with a matching UUID before re-indexing.
+This is useful if only some AIPs are missing from the index, since AIPs that already exist will not have their information duplicated.

+`--delete-all` will delete the entire AIP ElasticSearch index before starting.
+This is useful if there are AIPs indexed that have been deleted.
+This should not be used if there are AIPs stored that are not locally accessible.

 ### reindex-index-data